levimccormick/FreeQuest/core-rulebooks/players.md

 Attack any monster you can see with 4 Attack dice.

 **Imolate**
 Any monster you can see takes 2 damage.
-The monster reduces the damage by one per success in a Skill vs Magic Contest.
+The monster reduces the damage by one per success in a Skill vs Magic Test.

 ### Healing